-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision ✓ A supportive yet challenging classroom ethos underpins to whole school model of learning. ✓ Positive learning behaviour is promoted throughout the school. ✓ Lifelong learning dispositions taught explicitly throughout the school and referred to. ✓ Sex and relationship education is ✓ Our 'Golden Hut' is used as the primary base for pastoral care. ✓ Our 'Library', 'Tree house' and 'Cloud viewing chamber' can be used for 'quiet time' and/or emotional support. ✓ Outdoor learning opportunities with a specialist support small groups of children. ✓ Interventions take place to address: Self-esteem ✓ A risk assessment is in place for each child with a EHC Plan. ✓ External Professionals (Occupational Therapist, Physio and School Nurse) train Teachers and TA to deliver exercises/administer medicine correctly. ✓ TACs and Early Support meetings are attended by a range of agencies including the School Nurse where
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î ✓ A supportive yet challenging classroom ethos underpins to whole school model of learning. ✓ Positive learning behaviour is promoted throughout the school. ✓ Lifelong learning dispositions taught explicitly throughout the school and referred to. ✓ Sex and relationship education is provided. ✓ Our 'Golden Hut' is used as the primary base for pastoral care. ✓ Our 'Library' and 'Tree house' can be used for 'quiet time' and/or emotional support. ✓ Outdoor learning opportunities with a specialist support small groups of children. ✓ Interventions take place to address: a.
+Self-esteem b.
+Emotional Literacy ✓ A risk assessment is in place for each child with a EHC Plan. ✓ External Professionals (Occupational Therapist, Physio and School Nurse) train Teachers and TA to deliver exercises/administer medicine correctly. ✓ TACs and Early Support meetings are attended by a range of agencies including the School Nurse where appropriate. ✓ Risk assessments are made for all trips c.
+Social skills ✓ Additional support can be requested

-- provided. - ✓ Risk assessments are made for all trips and for day-to-day school events. - ✓ A policy for the administration of medication is in place. - ✓ Daily 'breakfast club' is available to all children. - ✓ A range of daily, well attended after school clubs are available to all children. - ✓ Workout Wednesday and Fitness Friday take place 2x a week 8.30-8.55 (children, parents and staff encouraged to take part). - As part of the 'Healthy Schools Award' children are encouraged to have healthy tuck at break time and access to water all day. - ✓ Year 6 Sports leaders provide quality PE experiences during lunchtimes. - ✓ Sainsbury's School games day is offered to all children, accessing alternative sports. - ✓ Out of school 'PE activities' offered to all children (100% of pupils attended). - ✓ School opened to pupils at 8.40 for social time before lessons start at 8.55. - ✓ Weekly celebration assembly (special certificates). - High ratios of staff to pupils on duty in the playground at both playtime and lunchtime. - ✓ Staff first aid trained: injuries recorded systematically and in careful liaison with parents/carers when appropriate.
+- and for day-to-day school events. - ✓ A policy for the administration of medication is in place. - ✓ Daily 'breakfast club' is available to all children. - ✓ A range of daily, well attended after school clubs are available to all children. - As part of the 'Healthy Schools Award' children are encouraged to have healthy tuck at break time and access to water all day. - ✓ Year 6 Sports leaders provide quality PE experiences during lunchtimes. - Sainsbury's School games day is offered to all children, accessing alternative sports. - ✓ Out of school 'PE activities' offered to all children (100% of pupils attended). - ✓ School opened to pupils at 8.40 for social time before lessons start at 8.55. - ✓ Weekly celebration assembly (special certificates). - ✓ High ratios of staff to pupils on duty in the playground at both playtime and lunchtime. - ✓ Staff first aid trained: injuries recorded systematically and in careful liaison with parents/carers when appropriate.

-- Emotional Literacy

-- Social skills

-- Anger management.

-- ✓ In early years children are provided with a 'snack table' with fruit, water and milk accessible all morning.
+- d.
+Anger management. - ✓ In early years children are provided with a 'snack table' with fruit, water and milk accessible all morning.